PrathameshJoshi123/ClaimSense/README.md

-# Dreamflow Backend
+# ClaimSense Backend

 ## Overview

-Dreamflow Backend is a FastAPI-based microservices architecture designed for policy intelligence, recommendation, and simulation services.
+ClaimSense Backend is a FastAPI-based microservices architecture designed for policy intelligence, recommendation, and simulation services.
 It integrates AI capabilities using LangChain, OpenAI, and Pinecone for advanced policy analysis and processing.

 ## Features